joebui/joebui/README.md

-# Hi there 👋
+# Hi there 👋 .
+I am Dien

-I'm Dien, a friendly neighborhood tech geek, software engineer specialized in full-stack, cloud and platform engineering.
+A friendly neighborhood tech geek, software engineer specialized in full-stack, cloud and platform engineering.

 ## About me